-This leisurely coach tour covers Central Europe from Krakow, the fabulous former capital of Poland, one of Europe’s most beautiful cities, and the Carpathian mountain peaks, to the vineyard-covered hills of mysterious Moravia and its hub, the city of Brno, in the Czech Republic, all the way to Slovakia’s charming capital, Bratislava, nestled on the banks of the mighty Danube.
+This leisurely coach tour includes twelve UNESCO World Heritage Sights and covers Central Europe from Krakow, the fabulous former capital of Poland, one of Europe’s most beautiful cities, and the Carpathian mountain peaks, to the vineyard-covered hills of mysterious Moravia and its hub, the city of Brno, in the Czech Republic, all the way to Slovakia’s charming capital, Bratislava, nestled on the banks of the mighty Danube.
 We return via Wroclaw (formerly Breslau) in Silesia, to Warsaw.
-This tour is offered in collaboration with Guelph Arts Council and is conducted by historian Jacques Pauwels, author of ‘The Myth of the Good War,’ ‘Beneath the Dust of Time,’ and ‘The Great Class War 1914-1918,’ who will lecture on the fascinating though often tragic history of this part of Europe.
+This tour is conducted by historian Jacques Pauwels, author of ‘The Myth of the Good War,’ ‘Beneath the Dust of Time,’ and ‘The Great Class War 1914-1918,’ who will lecture on the fascinating though often tragic history of this part of Europe.
 This tour will feature a combination of deluxe and first-class hotels as well as excellent food!

 Departure from Zamosc after breakfast.
 We motor to one of the greatest attractions of this part of Poland, the impressive baroque/rococo castle of Lancut and its park (https://www.zamek-lancut.pl/en).
-On to two UNESCO World Heritage Sites, first, the wooden medieval Church of St. Michael in Debno (http://whc.unesco.org/en/documents/114514), and second, the amazing Salt Mine of Wieliczka, described as “a labyrinth of underground galleries, dating back to the Middle Ages, with works of art, underground chapels and statues sculpted in the salt, making a fascinating pilgrimage into the past” (https://whc.unesco.org/en/list/32).
-Then we continue to nearby Krakow, Poland’s third largest city and capital for three centuries, a major cultural centre, and the home of a famous university, founded in 1364, where Copernicus was a student.
+In the afternoon we continue to the amazing Salt Mine of Wieliczka, a UNESCO World Heritage Site described as “a labyrinth of underground galleries, dating back to the Middle Ages, with works of art, underground chapels and statues sculpted in the salt, making a fascinating pilgrimage into the past” (https://whc.unesco.org/en/list/32).
+Early evening arrival in Krakow, Poland’s third largest city and capital for three centuries, a major cultural centre, and the home of a famous university, founded in 1364, where Copernicus was a student.
 Accommodation in the 4-star/first-class Hotel Park Inn, located just outside the historical city centre (https://www.parkinn.com/hotel-krakow), and dinner in its restaurant.